LaurieRhodes/Powershell-Kusto-Schema-Tools/docs/adx-to-json-export.md

 Exports Azure Data Explorer (ADX) table schemas to JSON format.
 Creates standardised JSON schema files compatible with other toolkit scripts for downstream processing into KQL, Bicep DCR, or Bicep table formats.

-Note that this script is hardcoded to skip underscore prefaced columns as part of an export as these are typically an indication of internal use only.
+Note that this script is hardcoded to skip underscore prefaced columns as part of an export, as these are typically an indication of internal use only.
 These may be re-inserted into JSON exports if required.

 ## Purpose